top of page

 Last Updated:

 Determining the activity of pulmonary tuberculosis (TB) on chest radiographs is difficult.
-Medical IP's TiSepX TB deep learning model can help determine TB activity and differentiate active TB from healed TB on chest radiographs comparable to expert clinicians.
+Medical IP's DeepCatch X TB deep learning software can help determine TB activity and differentiate active TB from healed TB on chest radiographs comparable to expert clinicians.
 The model-driven activity score reflects bacilli burden and treatment response.
+MEDICAL IP also has other solutions available that allow for the detection of COVID-19 or pneumonia.

 Certification